 SVG (Scalable Vector Graphics), WMF (Windows Metafile, PLT (Hewlett Packard Graphics Language Plot File), DXF (AutoCAD), CDR (CorelDraw) and AI (Adobe Illustrator) and EPS (Encapsulated PostScript),

 Raster image usually brings to mind photographs and not any other images.
 People think that raster is good only for photographs.
 This is not entirely correct.
 Graphic programs such as Adobe Photoshop can be used by designers to create other images than photographs.
-Unlike vector which uses lines, raster is based on dots or a series of pixels.
-An illusion of a crisp image can be created easily by packing numerous dots, each of which has been assigned a color, into a small space.
+Unlike vector which uses lines, the raster is based on dots or a series of pixels.
+An illusion of a crisp image can be created easily by packing numerous dots, each of which has been assigned a colour, into a small space.
 The raster image resolution is determined by the ratio of dots per inch (dpi).

 However, the very fact that the images in raster are created by countless dots works against it; Images do not sport the same clarity in a scaled-up environment.
 Sharpness is almost lost from the enlarged picture.
 Printers always take to using the standard 300 dpi as the most apt resolution in raster operations.
 Lesser resolutions will make the graphics unprofessional and unappealing.

 Strengths of Raster Graphics